mthuurne/retroasm/docs/instruction-set.rst

 Statements
 ==========

-Statements are used to define the operation of the processor.
+Semantics definitions use statements to define the operation of the processor.

 Each line of a statement block contains a single statement.
 As usual, an empty line ends a block.
-It is possible to indent a statement block for better readability, but this optional and has no syntactical meaning.
+It is possible to indent a statement block for better readability, but this optional and does not change how the block is parsed.

+The following statements exist:

 Assignment
 ----------